knbz/security-advisor/custom.md

 {:download: .download}

-# Custom security tools
+# Custom
 {: #setup_custom}

-There are times that you might already have have a tool that you use.
-You can integrate those tools with {{site.data.keyword.security-advisor_short}} by using the Findings API.
+{{site.data.keyword.security-advisor_short}} enables you to integrate your existing custom security tools, whether open source, custom developed, or 3rd party services.
+You can create a direct connection from {{site.data.keyword.security-advisor_short}} to the other tool by adding the URL to your list of integrations.
+You can also integrate 3rd party findings to bring critical security events directly into a new card in the dashboard by using the APIs to configure APIs and key risk indicators (KRIs).
 {: shortdesc}

-You can register new finding types for your partner services or custom security tools by using the Findings API.
-When you register the metadata with your partner, they can send occurrences of findings as KRIs and events that are displayed in the Security Advisor dashboard.

-The APIs follow Grafeas like artifact metadata specifications to store, query, and retrieve the critical metadata for the findings that are reported by your security tools and services.

-## Integrating your own tools with the GUI
+## Adding a direct connection
 {: #setup-custom-gui}

-You can integrate your security tools by using the {{site.data.keyword.security-advisor_short}} dashboard.
+You can easily track your security tools by using the {{site.data.keyword.security-advisor_short}} dashboard.
 {: shortdesc}

 ### Before you begin
 {: #custom-before-gui}

-* You must have an account with the partner that you want to integrate.
+Before you can add the integration, you must first have an account with the partner that you want to integrate.

 {{site.data.keyword.security-advisor_short}} does not persist any credentials that are related to the partner service.
 Enterprise users must authenticate by using SAML to both {{site.data.keyword.Bluemix_notm}} and to the business partner.
 {: note}

-### Configuring the integration
+### Configuring the connection
-{: #custom-configure-integration}
+{: #custom-configure-connection}

-1. Log into your security tool and get your unique URL.
+1. Log in to your security tool and get your unique URL.

-2. Log into {{site.data.keyword.Bluemix_notm}}.
+2. Log in to {{site.data.keyword.cloud_notm}} by using the console.

-3. Click **Custom Integrations** and then click the **Add Custom Solution** card.
+3. Click **Custom Integrations > Direct Connection**.
 A screen displays.

   1. Give your solution a name.
 You can use only alpha-numeric characters, white spaces, and dashes (-) are allowed.